 Harness the Power of Online Job Networks

 We live in the Social Media Age.
 Aside from connecting family and friends, social media can also be a reliable job search tool.
 LinkedIn is the most popular social network for professionals.
 It’s home to almost 500 million users (133 million of this number come from the United States alone), with 3 million active job openings.
-Thus, internet technology just changed the game for the benefit of younger professionals to take the place of the Baby Boomer generation ripe for retirement.
+Thus, internet technology just changed the game for the benefit of younger professionals to take the place of Baby Boomers who are ripe for retirement.